NostraTeam/NostraTeam.github.io/additional_files/README.txt

 <!--
-This file serves as an example for a readme file in Nostra Projects, it is NOT the readme file for this (the Nostra conventions) project.
+This file serves as an example for a README file in Nostra projects, it is NOT the README file for this repository.

+Also, this file has the extension .txt instead of .md which was done to correctly display it in web browsers.
+Regular README files still have the extension .md.
 -->

 # NostraTestProject
 An exemplary project that is part of Nostra.

 GitHub: &lt;the link to GitHub would go here, but this example has no GitHub repository&gt;